-Tomosynthesis reduces breast cancer screening recall rateJuly 30th, 2013 in Cancer /
+Tomosynthesis reduces breast cancer screening recall rateJuly 30, 2013 in Medicine & Health / Cancer

 Digital tomosynthesis is an effective tool for reducing the recall rate in breast cancer screening, according to a new study published online in the journal Radiology.

 Digital mammography is the gold standard for breast cancer screening, but may yield suspicious findings that turn out not to be cancer.
 These false-positive findings are associated with a higher recall rate, or the rate at which women are called back for additional imaging or biopsy.

 Digital breast tomosynthesis has shown promise at reducing recall rates, particularly in younger women and in those with dense breast tissue.
 Tomosynthesis is similar to mammography in that it relies on ionizing radiation to generate images of the breast.
 However, unlike conventional mammography, tomosynthesis allows for three-dimensional (3-D) reconstruction of the breast tissue, which can then be viewed as sequential slices through the breast.

 "Tomosynthesis increases the conspicuity of cancers by removing superimposed and overlapping tissue from the view," said Brian M. Haas, M.D., from Yale University School of Medicine in New Haven, Conn.